tabularelf/Libraries-and-the-state-of-prefabs/README.md

 Outside of having to specify `#export` for anything you wish to be public, and using the namespace feature to modify a macro, there is in fact very few number of libraries that will have trouble being ported over.
 And in fact, most libraries will have the least friction.
 There are of course a few caveats.

 ### Known libraries that will have to be reworked
-- [Input (offalynne, Jujuadams)](https://codeberg.org/offalynne/Input) - The [current verb config](https://codeberg.org/offalynne/Input/src/branch/main/scripts/__InputConfigVerbs/__InputConfigVerbs.gml) is not going to be modifiable by the end user, therefore the mechanic itself requires a change in how verbs are declared by the library itself.
+- [Input (offalynne, Jujuadams, friends)](https://codeberg.org/offalynne/Input) - The [current verb config](https://codeberg.org/offalynne/Input/src/branch/main/scripts/__InputConfigVerbs/__InputConfigVerbs.gml) is not going to be modifiable by the end user, therefore the mechanic itself requires a change in how verbs are declared by the library itself.
 All of the existing macro configs are however __safe__.

   Suggestion: Add a macro config that points to an end user function, or add in a verb declare start/end helper.